Credit monitoring vs. identity theft protection services: Understanding the key differences

 Cons

-• Online fraud coverage.
-Identity theft protection services may also offer coverage if you get scammed online, like purchasing from a fraudulent site.
+• Internet fraud coverage.
+Identity theft protection services may also offer coverage if you get scammed online, for example, by purchasing items from a fraudulent site.

-Identity theft protection is worth investing in if you want to protect your identity and have a piece of mind.
+Identity theft protection is worth investing in if you want to protect your identity and have peace of mind.
 But as with any service, it has its limitations.

 • Scans the dark web for your credentials.